Welcome to Powers Museum

 Digital exhibits include Riches from the Earth: the Geological and Industrial Heritage of Jasper County, 1865 -1965, part of the Missouri Digital Heritage project sponsored by the Missouri State Archives and the Missouri Secretrary of State.

 Additional Digital Presentation showcasing selected collection holdings can be found at this Website.
+Many new items will be added during winter.

 Museum Shop On Site